flyve-mdm/android-mdm-agent/CONTRIBUTING.md

 If we suggest changes then:
 * Make the required updates.
-* Re-run the Angular test suites to ensure tests are still passing.
+* Re-run the test suites to ensure tests are still passing.
 * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

     ```shell